dotnet/docs-maui/docs/ios/capabilities.md

     :::image type="content" source="media/capabilities/configure-capabilities.png" alt-text="Screenshot of editing capabilities.":::

-    Any **Configure** buttons should be clicked to configure your enabled capabilities.
+    Click any **Configure** buttons to configure your enabled capabilities.
 For more information, see [Configure app capabilities](https://developer.apple.com/help/account/configure-app-capabilities/configure-apple-pay) on developer.apple.com.

 ### Create a provisioning profile

-Once you've created an App ID you must create a provisioning profile that contains the App ID.
+Once you've created an App ID you must create a provisioning profile for the App ID.
 This requires you to have previously created a signing certificate and added a device to Apple's developer portal.
 For more information, see [Create a signing certificate](~/ios/device-provisioning/manual-provisioning.md#create-a-signing-certificate) and [Add a device](~/ios/device-provisioning/manual-provisioning.md#add-a-device).

 A provisioning profile can be created with the following steps:

 1. In a web browser, go to the [Profiles](https://developer.apple.com/account/resources/profiles/list) section of Apple's developer portal and click the **+** button.
-1. In the **Register a New Provisioning Profile** page, in the **Development** section, select **iOS App Development** and click the **Continue** button:
+1. In the **Register a New Provisioning Profile** page, in the **Development** section select **iOS App Development** (or a distribution profile type from the **Distribution** section), and click the **Continue** button:

     :::image type="content" source="media/capabilities/provisioning-profile-ios.png" alt-text="Screenshot of creating a provisioning profile for iOS app development.":::